akazukin5151/train-passenger-distribution/README.md

 ![kanda](examples/kanda.png)

-Simulates the distribution of passengers inside a train along its journey.
-Higher frequency means higher probability of more people in that section of the train carriage.
+Models the distribution of passengers inside a train along its journey.
+Higher density means higher probability of more people in that section of the train carriage.
+This is the probability density function of a mixture distribution.

 It assumes that the biggest/only factor in the spatial distribution of passengers is the location of "stairs" (stairs and escalators) on station platforms.